Applicability

 }

-// Convert the string to the specified encoding format.
+// Convert a string to the specified encoding format.

 func transformString(str string, encoder transform.Transformer) string {